Sébah&Joaillier® photographes

 In 1899, their rivals and well-known studio Abdullah Frères couldn’t withstand the competition in Pera, they sold their archives to Sébah&Joaillier for 1200 Liras and handed over their studio.
 After that date, behind Abdullah Frères’s footage there was mainly Sébah&Joaillier.

-In 1974, the studio closed.
+In 1974, the studio closes with its 117-year history.